camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 List<Task> tasks = taskService.createTaskQuery().taskCandidateUser("kermit");
 ```

-This will retrieve all tasks where `kermit` is a candidate user, i.e. the formal expression contains the user `kermit`.
-This will also retrieve all tasks that are assigned to a group of which `kermit` is a member (e.g. `group(management)`, if kermit is a member of that group and the identity component is used).
+This will retrieve all tasks where `kermit` is a candidate user, i.e., the formal expression contains the user `kermit`.
+This will also retrieve all tasks that are assigned to a group of which `kermit` is a member (e.g., `group(management)`, if kermit is a member of that group and the identity component is used).
 The groups of a user are resolved at runtime and these can be managed through the IdentityService.

 If no specifics are given whether the given text string is a user or a group, the engine defaults to group.
 So the following two alternatives lead to the same result: